anouarjlidi/AgateApps/docs/maps.md

 There are three main services in Esteren Maps that you can use:

-* `EsterenMaps\MapsBundle\Services\DirectionsManager`, to manage itineraries calculations.
+* `EsterenMaps\Services\DirectionsManager`, to manage itineraries calculations.
-* `EsterenMaps\MapsBundle\Services\MapImageManager`, not used yet, but it will allow generating a portion of the full map into a single image, with the routes and markers on it.
+* `EsterenMaps\Services\MapImageManager`, not used yet, but it will allow generating a portion of the full map into a single image, with the routes and markers on it.
-* `EsterenMaps\MapsBundle\Services\MapsTilesManager`, to generate tiles for any map.
+* `EsterenMaps\Services\MapsTilesManager`, to generate tiles for any map.

 ## Tiles generation